zhangzjn/awesome-smart-glasses/README.md

 </details>

-## 👓 Representative Smart-Glasses Products/Platforms
+## Representative Smart-Glasses Products/Platforms

 <p align="center">
   <img src="assets/imgs/products-timeline.png" alt="Survey Pipeline" width="100%">
 </p>

-## 📏 Foundational Capabilities for Smart Glasses
+## Foundational Capabilities for Smart Glasses

-## 🌍 Application Scenes for Smart Glasses
+## Application Scenes for Smart Glasses

 ## 📄 Citation
-If you find our work helpful, please leave us a ⭐ and cite our paper:
+If you find our work helpful, please consider citing our paper:
 ```
 The BibTeX entry for this survey will be added after the paper is publicly released.
 ```

 ## 🤝 Contributing

 Contributions are welcome.
-Please open an issue or submit a pull request to add or correct smart-glasses products, platforms, capabilities, datasets, benchmarks, systems, and application resources.
-New entries should include a verifiable paper, official product page, project page, or repository link.
+Please open an issue or submit a pull request to add or correct related smart-glasses products/platforms and works (datasets, benchmarks, methods, systems, and application resources).
+New entries should include a verifiable paper, official product/project page, or repository link.

 ## 🔗 Related Resources & Links